Asca (singer)

-Asuka Ōkura (大倉 明日香, Ōkura Asuka), also known by the stage name Asca (stylized as ASCA), is a Japanese singer and musician signed to Sacra Music.
+Asuka Ōkura (大倉 明日香, Ōkura Asuka), also known by the stage name Asca (stylized in all caps), is a Japanese singer and musician signed to Sony Music and Sacra Music.
 She made her debut in 2013 after becoming a finalist at the 5th Animax All-Japan Anisong Grand Prix.
 After focusing on her studies, she resumed her music career in late 2016.
-Her songs have been featured in the anime series The Pet Girl of Sakurasou, Fate/Apocrypha, Sword Art Online, and Darwin's Game.
+Her songs have been featured in many anime series, such as Sword Art Online, Fate/Apocrypha, Darwin's Game, Edens Zero, and The Irregular at Magic High School.

 Biography

 Early life

 Ōkura was born in Aichi Prefecture on September 5, 1996.
 She had aspired to become a musician since she was in elementary school, at which time she also become interested in anime music.
 She became interested in singing after listening to the song "I believe" by Ayaka, and songs by BoA and Dreams Come True.
 During her second year in junior high school, her older sister, who had begun taking music lessons, encouraged her to do the same.
 Afterwards, she started playing in a band, with herself on vocals and her sisters playing instruments.